 Figure 3.
-Winter averages (JFM) of temperature, salinity and PDA observed along the Po-Rovinj transect (up) and reproduced by the HIST simulation (bottom).
+Winter averages (JFM) of temperature, practical salinity and PDA observed along the Po-Rovinj transect (up) and reproduced by the HIST simulation (bottom).

 3.2 Cross-basin bottom density difference

 We found several potential problems while attempting to quantify PDAdiff in the HIST simulation.
 First, the NEMOMED8 model resolution is coarse, with the coastal strip from the Gulf of Trieste down to the complex coastal region of the Kvarner Bay not properly present in the model’s domain (Fig. 1, orange line).
 These areas are found to contribute to different processes in the NAd, like the dense water formation (Raicich et al. 2013; Janeković et al. 2014).
 Second, a coarse horizontal and vertical resolution of NEMOMED8 model is affecting vertical and horizontal mixing, preventing precise reproduction of fine circulation patterns in the NAd (e.g. Beg Paklar et al. 2001; Kuzmić et al. 2007).
 Third, a coarse resolution of the ALADIN-Climate model cannot reproduce the bora wind jets, and thus the dense water formation is underestimated (Dunić et al. 2019).
 Lastly, the Po River discharges reproduced by the TRIP model are overestimated for the period between 1950-2005 (of about 232 m3/s on average, Fig. 4).
 During winter (JFM), Po discharges are only slightly underestimated (of about 134 m3/s), but this still may affect its spreading towards the eastern part of the NAd.
 Interestingly, there is a one-month shift in annual cycle of the HIST simulation, in particular with the summer maximum in discharges (furthermore overestimated due to the absence of dams in TRIP).
 However, this shift is not present during the winter (JFM), which is the period of interest in this study.
 The shift might be the result of misrepresentations of snow melting in the ISBA model, as the spring/summer maximum of the Po River discharge is mostly driven by it (Ravazzani et al. 2015).